 Many local authorities who manage a number of residential properties and other public spaces recruit their own fire risk assessor whereas a smaller business would hire the services of a fire risk assessor on a consultancy basis.
 Charitable organisations operating social housing schemes also recruit fire risk assessors.

 Large housing associations or property management companies often employ fire risk assessors because of the volume of work that is needed in this area.
-Residential properties require the highest level of risk assessment because lives are most at risk from fire when people are sleeping.
 Fire risk assessors will often work at residential properties checking both the escape routes and the fire warning systems.

 Assessors are sometimes also employed by heritage organisations such as The National Trust or English Heritage.